-- Possible problem: Occasionally accuracy of cube reconstruction in binned data may be worse than 0.5 bins. - Possible solution: We recommend the user to check the cube accuracy first with a standard star (usually available in case of IFU observations) and then to use in input the table IFU\CFG\TAB\ARM and optimize the corresponding parameters to obtain best accuracy in the cube reconstruction of the reference standard star and then use the optimized table to reduce the science object. - xsh\scired\ifu\offset: This recipe may have the same problems as the xsh\scired\ifu\stare and we recommend corresponding solutions. - Possible Problem: The produced data cube is not well aligned - Possible solution: Increase the parameter -localize-ifu-chunk-hsize to obtain a higher signal to noise - Possible solution: For the lateral slitlets, increase the parameters -localizeifu-slitlow(up)-edgesmask in order to mask the slit edges which may be noisy. - Possible solution: Increase (or possibly decrease) the number of iterations of the shift computation with the parameter -correctifu-niter - xsh\scired\ifu\stare\drl: - Possible Problem: Upon examination of the traces, the produced data cube has a significant misalignment - Possible solution: Run again xsh\geom\ifu with new parameters check the quality of the 'self-aligned' cube and run xsh\scired\ifu\stare\drl with the newly produced tables. - Possible Problem: Upon examination of the traces, the produced data cube has a residual misalignment between slitlets of less than one pixel. - Possible solution: Set the parameters shift-offsettab-low(up) to suitable values. - xsh\scired\ifu\offset\drl: This recipe may have the same problems as the xsh\scired\ifu\stare\drl and we recommend corresponding solutions.
+- Possible problem: The produced data cube is not well aligned - Possible solution: Increase the parameter -localize-ifu-chunk-hsize to obtain a higher signal to noise - Possible solution: For the lateral slitlets, increase the parameters -localizeifu-slitlow(up)-edges-mask in order to mask the slit edges which may be noisy. - Possible solution: Increase (or possibly decrease) the number of iterations of the shift computation with the parameter -correctifu-niter - xsh_scired_ifu_stare_drl: - Possible problem: Upon examination of the traces, the produced data cube has a significant misalignment - Possible solution: Run again xsh_geom_ifu with new parameters check the quality of the 'self-aligned' cube and run xsh_scired_ifu_stare_drl with the newly produced tables. - Possible problem: Upon examination of the traces, the produced data cube has a residual misalignment between slitlets of less than one pixel. - Possible solution: Set the parameters shift-offsettab-low(up) to suitable values. - xsh_scired_ifu_offset_drl: This recipe may have the same problems as the xsh_scired_ifu_stare_drl and we recommend corresponding solutions. - Whelan et al. 2015 (paper submitted to A&A) showed that spectro-astrometry can be problematic with X-Shooter data.
+They found artefacts in the raw data that were due to a strong distortion of the PSF.
+Spatial aliasing caused additional false signatures (most pronounced for high S/N and very good seeing) when the data were rebinned during wavelength calibration.

 Doc: VLT-MAN-ESO-14650-4840

-Issue: Issue 12.0
+Issue: Issue 3.7.7

 Date: Date

-Page: 36 of 138
+Page: 42 of 186